Zeg0/fslock/README.md

 **This is a fork of https://github.com/juju/fslock/fork to update go-modules usage**

-**Info** when you want to write to a file "text.txt" it is a good idea to create the lock as "text.txt.lock"
+**Info** when you want to write to a file "text.txt" it is a good idea to create the lock as "text.txt.lock" so you can still open the actual file normally.
+Otherwise you need to use the low level syscall.handle on the file within the lock. (`lock.GetFileHandle()`)

 example usage:
 ```